MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/Storage/Azure.Storage/v1.1.6/Set-AzureStorageBlobContent.md

 ```

 ## DESCRIPTION
-The **Set-AzureStorageBlobContent** cmdlet uploads a local file to an azure_2 Storage blob.
+The **Set-AzureStorageBlobContent** cmdlet uploads a local file to an Azure Storage blob.

 ## EXAMPLES